bgebhardt/waittimes/README.md

 # TODO

+* Data Collection
+	* create a better way to collect the data; node daemon process? get it working with cron?
+* Data clean up
+	* improve clean up to not be so fragile (must be in right directly, etc.)
+	* remove tmp files
 	* put all days together ???
+* Analysis
+	* remove graphs for closed rides or rides with a max wait time of zero.
+* Other
+	* create test cases
 	* come up with an install script to install node_modules (or package it up)
-* remove graphs for closed rides or rides with a max wait time of zero.